 How are you learning to say no to excess and yes to simplicity?

-- Westward well all our resources, including time, skills, and influence in ways that bring glory to the ultimate owner of all that you are and all that you possess.
+- Steward well all our resources, including time, skills, and influence in ways that bring glory to the ultimate owner of all that you are and all that you possess.

 Are you managing yourself well as an asset that belongs to God?